cooper-a/SimCLR/README.md

 ## Results
 Detailed results can be found in `final_results` directory.
-Nested inside the directory corresponds to different model candidates with self-explanatory titles.
+Nested inside the directory corresponds to different model candidates with self-explanatory titles corresponding to the base model architecture and the hyperparameters used in the training.

 ## Attribution